Mike-Honey/covid-19-world-vaccinations/README.md

 The "waffle chart" visual chosen by Marta presents the vaccination data, standardised by the population of various Geographies.
 Geographies of wildly differing populations (e.g. North America vs Australia) can be easily compared.

+The Impact of Vaccination page contrasts two key statistics - Cases vs Deaths.
+Vaccinations reduce the number of cases somewhat, but should dramatically reduce the number of deaths that follow.

-An explorer page presents the same data for many countries at once for quick comparisons, featuring an interactive table.
+An explorer page presents the Vaccination data for many countries at once for quick comparisons, featuring an interactive table.
 Click the column headings to sort, use the slicer controls on the right to select.

 The data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data (e.g. by Geography or Date), and includes supporting charts and data tables on the 2nd page.